AxisCommunications/acap-computer-vision-sdk-examples/hello-world/README.md

 ├── app
 ├── |- simply_hello.py
 ├── Dockerfile
+├── docker-compose.yml
 └── README.md
 ```

 * **simply_hello.py** - A Python script that prints "Hello World"
 * **Dockerfile** - Build instructions for the application image that is run on the camera
+* **docker-compose.yml** - A docker-compose file that specifies how the application is run

 ## Requirements
 To ensure compatibility with the examples, the following requirements shall be met: